 The fisheries also continue to grow with a total landing of 30.6 million pounds in 2016 - that is a value of $193.6 million.
 Because the Island’s population is too small to absorb this production, exports are a vital part of the industry.

 Ever since Prince Edward Island was marketed as a “getaway from high-pressured society” in the 1800s, visitors come from all over the world to relax, golf, eat, and see Anne of Green GablesTM.
-Each year, there are approximately 1.3 million visitors.
+The Island hosts more than 1.5 million visitors annually.

 Aerospace is one of the fastest growing sectors in Prince Edward Island with over 1,000 employees and annual sales of $362 million.
 Slemon Park, located in Summerside, is the only aerospace park in Canada that offers an on-site customized training centre.

 There are approximately 2,500 people employed by over 100 information and communications technology companies in the industry.
-The Island’s skilled workforce and low operation costs are attracting more companies to establish themselves in the province.
+The Island’s skilled workforce and low operation costs attract companies to establish in the province.

 Over 30 per cent of Prince Edward Island’s electrical needs are furnished through a combination of provincially and privately owned wind developments.
 The Island is a lead innovator in wind energy and is committed to continue researching and developing as the renewable energy industry grows.